 Jane Juffer holds a joint appointment with the Department of English and the Program of Feminist, Gender, and Sexuality Studies, where she is also director of undergraduate studies.
-She works in the areas of cultural studies, feminist theory, and Latinx studies and is the author of four books: Don't Use Your Words!
+She was named a Stephen H. Weiss Presidential Fellow in 2021.
+She works in the areas of cultural studies, feminist theory, and Latinx studies and is the author of six books: Letters from Inside a U.S. Detention Center (Routledge 2023); Millennial Feminism at Work: Bridging Theory and Practice (Cornell University Press 2021); Don't Use Your Words!
 Children's Emotions in a Networked World (NYU 2019); Intimacy Across Borders: Race, Religion, and Migration in the U.S. Midwest (Temple 2013); Single Mother: The Emergence of the Domestic Intellectual (NYU 2006); and At Home with Pornography: Women, Sexuality, and Everyday Life (NYU 1998).

 She is the recipient of the Robert A. and Donna B. Paul Award for Excellence in Advising in 2015.